 "Global financial reform is one of the most important stewardship undertakings going on in the world today.
 This reform is needed and, if successful, can be a model for stewardship undertakings in other areas of society as well." - John G. Taft

-John has been active in the Securities Industry and Financial Markets Association (SIFMA), the leading securities industry trade group representing securities firms, banks and asset managers in the U.S. He served as chairman-elect in 2010 and chairman in 2011.
-As a representative of SIFMA, John advocated for responsible financial reform and testified before Congress in support of a federal fiduciary standard of care for investment professionals who provide advice to individual clients.
+John has been active in the Securities Industry and Financial Markets Association (SIFMA), the leading securities industry trade group in the U.S. He served as chairman-elect in 2010 and chairman in 2011.
+As a representative of SIFMA, John advocated for responsible financial reform and testified before Congress in support of a federal fiduciary standard of care.

-John has worked in the financial services industry since 1981.
+John has worked in the financial services industry for more than three decades.
 Prior to leading RBC WM – U.S., John served as head of Asset Management and Products for RBC’s U.S. and international division.
 He served as chairman, president, and CEO of Voyageur Asset Management; president and CEO of Dougherty Summit Securities; a member of the board of directors of Segall, Bryant and Hamill, The Clifton Group and Vintage Mutual Funds; and a managing director at Piper, Jaffray & Hopwood.
 John was assistant to the mayor of the City of St. Paul, Minnesota, and has worked as a journalist.

 John is the author of Stewardship: Lessons Learned from the Lost Culture of Wall Street.
 The book explores the importance of stewardship as a core principle — for John personally; for the financial services industry; for the global financial system; and for society.
-Readers selected the book as one of Amazon’s “top picks" for March 2012, and it was named "best book of spring" on Bloomberg radio, while Bloomberg TV cited it as an "absolute must-read book."
+Editors at Amazon selected John's book as one of their "top picks" for March 2012, and it was named "best book of spring" on Bloomberg radio, while Bloomberg TV cited it as an "absolute must-read book."

-As a board of directors member and volunteer, John has served a wide range of not-for-profit and public service organizations.
-He is an active member of the boards of the Itasca Project, Greater Twin Cities United Way, Taft School and serves on the Minnesota Business Partnership Executive Committee.
-Previously, he served as a director of the Walker Art Center, Macalester College, Breck School, Northwest Area Foundation, Minnesota Public Radio, Twin Cities Public Television, St. Paul Chamber Orchestra, Illusion Theatre, and the Minnesota Film Board.
+As a member of the board of directors and a volunteer, John has served a wide range of not-for-profit and public service organizations.
+He is an active member of the boards of the Itasca Project, Greater Twin Cities United Way and Taft School, and serves on the Minnesota Business Partnership Executive Committee.
+Previously, John served as a director of the Walker Art Center, Macalester College, Breck School, Northwest Area Foundation, Minnesota Public Radio, Twin Cities Public Television, St. Paul Chamber Orchestra, Illusion Theatre, and the Minnesota Film Board.
 He has also served on several public sector task forces, including the Mayor’s Council on Economic Development Finance, Blue Ribbon Commission on Pensions and the Mayor’s Working Group on Local Government Finance.